MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/5-paging/readme.md

 * How do you know when to stop paging?
 * Are there parameters related to paging that you should be aware of? (such as "page size")

-The answer to these questions impact the way you implement your paging logic.
+The answer to these questions impacts the way you implement your paging logic.
 While there's some amount of code reuse across paging implementations (such as the use of [Table.GenerateByPage](../../../helper-functions.md#tablegeneratebypage), most connectors will end up requiring custom logic.